 With its late '90s design on an otherwise mostly 1960s motorway, Tibshelf could be accused of being slightly "twee" with its style.

-Catering: Costa Coffee, Fresh Food Café, McDonald's, Costa Express, Krispy Kreme, Costa Drive Thru
+Catering: on both sides: Costa Coffee, Fresh Food Café, McDonald's, Costa Express, Krispy Kreme, Costa Drive Thru

-plus northbound only: SPAR Main Amenities: on both sides: Jackpot £500, Showers
+plus northbound only: SPAR Amenities: on both sides: Jackpot £500, Showers

-plus northbound only: Meeting Room, UK Truck Clean Truck Wash Hotel: northbound only: Days Inn Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: Shell, Select, Deli by Shell, Costa Express, Air1 AdBlue, Free Cash Machine
+plus northbound only: Days Inn & Special Needs Room, UK Truck Clean Truck Wash Outdoor Space: Grass areas at back of car parks Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: Shell, Select, Deli by Shell, Costa Express, Free Cash Machine

 Prices are paid using NexusPay or in the shop.
 The location code is 2274 (northbound) and 2276 (southbound).